My mom called me last week. Frustrated. Nearly crying.

 Devices nearby

-Just copy normally on one device, paste on the other.
-Works like magic.
+Simply copy on one device and paste on the other. functions as if by magic.

 Android + Windows: